 What are the most popular pasta dishes in Italy?

-Some of the most popular pasta dishes include Spaghetti Aglio e Olio, Lasagna, Pesto alla Genovese, Fettuccine Alfredo, and Cacio e Pepe.
-Each dish reflects unique regional flavors and ingredients, forming a vital part of Italy’s culinary landscape.
+Some favorites are Spaghetti Aglio e Olio, Lasagna, Pesto alla Genovese, Fettuccine Alfredo, and Cacio e Pepe.
+Each one shows a bit of the region where it come from.

 Can you find gluten-free pasta options in Italy?